rladigital/rla-static-site/src/pages/clients/volvo.md

 title: Volvo
 logo: /img/volvo-logo.png
 hero: /img/volvo-banner.jpg
-intro: >-
-  In attracting increasing volumes of premium customers, the brand needs to adapt its sales behaviours with customers to continue to exceed their expectations
+intro: 'Together, we became a valuable extension of Volvo’s marketing team. '
 project: >-
+  In attracting increasing volumes of premium customers, the brand needs to adapt its sales behaviours with customers to continue to exceed their expectations.

   Sometimes the ‘How?’ is just as important as the ‘How many?’
 When Volvo wanted to change their sales behaviours to meet new customer expectations, they came to RLA.

   We’re proud to be tasked with supporting Volvo Car UK’s next phase of ongoing